 A seating chart must be completed for each testing room and kept on file locally.
 Be certain the room configuration matches that of the testing site.

-Testing Allegations Reporting
+Testing Allegation Reporting

 CTE EOP Assessment allegations are to be submitted as they are for other state assessments.
-Refer to testing allegations reporting guidelines provided by the Office of Assessment and Accountability.
+Refer to testing allegations reporting guidelines provided by the Office of Standards, Assessment and Accountability.

 Review of Kentucky Occupational Skill Standards (KOSSA)

 The Kentucky Department of Education (KDE) contracted with Human Resources Research Organization (HumRRO) to conduct a comprehensive review of the Kentucky Occupational Skill Standards Assessment (KOSSA) system.
 The purpose of this review was to evaluate the quality of the KOSSA test items, as well as the quality of the KOSSA test forms.
 Additionally, the review was to explore options for moving KOSSA to a model that would allow for more accurate year-to-year comparisons.
 Finally, we were tasked to develop a draft validity argument framework, an organized list of evidence to support the validity of KOSSA’s scores and uses of those scores, to allow KDE to determine how best to support KOSSA and its mission.